TinyTapeout/tt02-submission-template/README.md

 After that, the action uses the open source ASIC tool called [OpenLane](https://www.zerotoasiccourse.com/terminology/openlane/) to build the files needed to fabricate an ASIC.

+# Setup

+Due to Github limitations, you need to do some work to get everything to work.

+1. Go to Actons tab and press enable Github Actions
+2. Go to Settings tab and select Pages, then change Source from `Deploy from a branch` to `Github Actions`

 # What files get made?

 When the action is complete, you can click on the 'Actions' tab above, choose the 'gds' action and then click on the latest result.